 - Learn why racial equity, diversity, and inclusion matter so much: Read "Diversity, Inclusion, and Equity: What are They and Why Do They Matter to Us?" and share it with your community to learn more about the inseparability of Judaism and the pursuit of social justice, including racial justice.

-- Hear from Black Jewish leaders: In "Honoring Black History Month and Creating a Better Future," Chris Harrison writes, “As Black Jewish leaders in particular, we are tasked to uphold our identities in the face of oppression in the pursuit of tzedek and tikkun olam.”
+- Hear from Black Jewish leaders: In "Honoring Black History Month and Creating a Better Future," Chris Harrison writes, “As Black Jewish leaders in particular, we are tasked to uphold our identities in the face of oppression in the pursuit of and .”
 Other Black Jewish leaders join him in sharing their insight and perspectives, as well.

-- Listen to the stories of Black, biracial, and multiracial Jews: In these deeply personal, one-on-one interviews from season one of our podcast, Wholly Jewish, Black, biracial, and multiracial Jews share their experiences, insights, and how they enrich and create a more vibrant Jewish community.
+- Listen to the stories of Black, biracial, and multiracial Jews: In these deeply personal, one-on-one interviews from season one of our Wholly Jewish podcast, Black, biracial, and multiracial Jews share their experiences, insights, and how they create a more vibrant Jewish community.

-- Learn about microaggressions: Perpetrators of microaggressions are often not even aware they’re committing them – but the result, nonetheless, is that individuals on the receiving end of these actions may feel unwelcome, alienated, or unsafe in the spaces where they belong.
+- Learn about microaggressions: Perpetrators of microaggressions are often not even aware they’re committing them – but the result, nonetheless, is that individuals on the receiving end may feel unwelcome, alienated, or unsafe in spaces they belong.

-- Read books, watch movies, and more related to racial justice: The Union for Reform Judaism shares a robust racial justice media list that includes books, films, podcasts, and more to delve into antiracism work and examine institutional racism, privilege, and more.
+- Read books, watch movies, and more related to racial justice: The Union for Reform Judaism shares a robust racial justice media list that includes books, films, podcasts, and more to delve into antiracism work and examine institutional racism and privilege.